jethrokuan/braindump/content/papers/neural_ode.md

 sampling from complex distributions via sampling from a simple distribution, and has applications in techniques like variational inference.

+EDIT: During NeurIPS 2019, [David Duvenaud reflects on the claims and the hype of the Neural ODE paper](https://slideslive.com/38921897/retrospectives-a-venue-for-selfreflection-in-ml-research-4).

 # Bibliography
 <a id="he15_deep_resid_learn_image_recog"></a>He, K., Zhang, X., Ren, S., & Sun, J., *Deep residual learning for image recognition*, CoRR, *()*,  (2015).  [↩](#8554cd7e8a313143abfac851fd6bbfd2)